KunalLabs/Readme./README.md

 <h2 align="left">Hi 👋!
 I'm Kunal — a Full-Stack Developer from Pune.</h2>

-I'm a passionate Full-Stack Developer with a love for web development and 3D animation.
-I specialize in building scalable applications using modern technologies and enjoy crafting interactive, user-focused web experiences.
-When I’m not coding, I dive into Blender to create realistic 3D animations and environments.
-I'm always open to collaboration, open-source contributions, and innovative projects. 🚀
+I'm a curious and creative full-stack developer who enjoys building things for the web — from clean, responsive UIs to powerful backends.
+I’m passionate about turning ideas into reality through code, and I also love bringing 3D scenes to life using Blender.

+When I’m not coding, you’ll probably find me learning new tech, experimenting with Linux, or crafting a 3D animation project.
+I enjoy working with people, learning from others, and collaborating on exciting projects. 🚀

 ---

 ### 🔥 About Me

-- 💻 Passionate about **Web Development** and **3D Animation**
+- 💻 I enjoy building both **Web Applications** and **3D Animations**
-- 🚀 Proficient in **JavaScript, React, Node.js, Python, SQL, PHP**
+- 🚀 Tech stack includes **JavaScript, React, Node.js, Python, SQL**
-- 🎨 Actively learning and creating with **Blender**
+- 🎨 Actively learning and creating with **Blender** for 3D animation
+- 🐧 Comfortable working in **Linux environments**
-- 🤝 Open to working on **Web3, startups, and open-source projects**
+- 🤝 Always open to collaborating on **startups, Web3 ideas, or open-source projects**

 ---